Giladx/Linux-Screen-Off/README.md

 Linux-Screen-Off
 ================

-Script to turn screen off for Linux X11
+This Simple Script is turning the screen off on Linux X11 systems

-Simple command

-The best way to use it is to put it in your home dir (or somwhere you like) and set a keyboard shortcut for it.
+The best way to use it is to copy it to your home folder (or somwhere you like)

+and set a keyboard shortcut for it.

+save power, enjoy.